 Each year there are now approximately 1,000,000 international students attending American universities (that figure is different depending on the group giving out figures).
 The local church doesn't realize what is happening.

 International students provide a unique opportunity to reach the world for Christ without leaving your own city!

 Why did we share this with you?
-The ministry to international students requires time and a genuine interest in them!
+The ministry to international students and TCK's require time and a genuine interest in them!
 They need to know that you will listen and want to know as much about them as they are wanting to know about you.

-Here are a two incredible statistics from a variety of resources: approximately 60% of international students come from countries that are either closed or hostile to Christianity; around 5% actually spend any time in an American home.
-These stats show where the local church is missing an incredible strategic mission opportunity!
+Here are a three incredible statistics from a variety of resources: approximately 60% of international students come from countries that are either closed or hostile to Christianity; around 5% actually spend any time in an American home.
+According to various sources, there are over 220 million TCK's throughout the world (U.S. total population is 327 million).
+These stats show where the local church is missing an incredible strategic mission opportunity and possibilities in cross-cultural missions !
 This leads us toOUR MINISTRY: